-El Dorado County Office of Education (EDCOE) employees were incredibly thankful on Friday, November 11, to be treated to a Thanksgiving feast provided by the students at Charter College and Career Prep.
+El Dorado County Office of Education (EDCOE) employees were incredibly thankful on Friday, November 11th, to be treated to a Thanksgiving feast dished-up by the students at Charter College & Career Prep (CCP).

-The annual event, in which CCP culinary students make a Thanksgiving buffet and student council serves it, has occurred before Thanksgiving recess for over twenty years.
+The annual event, in which CCP culinary students work with the EDCOE kitchen staff to prepare a Thanksgiving buffet, has occurred before Thanksgiving recess for over twenty years.
 This unifying meal provides both a culture of appreciation for the staff and a certainty that students will enjoy a traditional Thanksgiving meal.

-“This is a fun, hands-on event,” said CCP principal Fred Mier, “While culinary students experience the real-world difficulty of cooking for a large event, they also get to see the outcome of their hard work through the satisfied faces of everyone enjoying the food they’ve created.”
+“This is a fun, hands-on event,” said CCP principal Fred Mier.
+“While culinary arts students experience the real-world difficulty of helping cook for a large event, they also get to see the outcome of their hard work through the satisfied faces of everyone enjoying the meal.”

-“Participating in the Thanksgiving feast is really great, It gives everyone a chance to get to know each other,” stated Angelica Meza-Sandoval, student-body secretary, between serving scoops of mashed potatoes, “The events that the student council put on are so amazing.
+“Participating in the Thanksgiving feast is really great.
+It gives everyone a chance to get to know each other,” stated Angelica Meza-Sandoval, Student Body Secretary, between serving scoops of mashed potatoes.
+“The events that the student council put on are amazing.
 They’ve shown me that being involved in school is so much more rewarding than just being in school.”

-The culinary arts and student body programs at Charter College & Career Prep is an example of the many ways Charter Alternative Programs help guide students toward a successful transition into higher education and the workforce.
-Additional information about Charter College & Career Prep may be found at http://charter.edcoe.org or by calling (530) 295-2259.
+Culinary Arts and the Associated Student Body programs at Charter College & Career Prep are just two examples of the many ways Charter Alternative Programs help guide students toward a successful transition into higher education and the workforce.
+Additional information about Charter College & Career Prep may be found at http://charter.edcoe.orgor by calling (530) 295-2259.

 Bryan Jimenez, tenth grade, sweetens pumpkin pie with a little whipped cream